behave/behave/docs/new_and_noteworthy_v1.2.6.rst

 .. note::

     The async-step is wrapped with an ``event_loop.run_until_complete()`` call.
-    As the timings show, it actually needs approximatly 0.3 seconds to run.
+    As the timings show, it actually needs approximately 0.3 seconds to run.